Academics

 We have specialist teachers for Kindergarten for music, art and physical education.

 Students attend library class and check out books once each week.
 The first half of the school year kindergarteners are taught about book care, how to browse the shelves, and the basic sections of the library: everybody fiction, chapter book fiction, and nonfiction.
 The second half of the year we participate in the state-wide Washington Children’s Choice Picture Book Award.
-Students read the 20nominated titles and vote on their favorite book.
+Students read the 20 book nominated titles and vote on their favorite book.